rocky-linux/documentation/docs/books/nvchad/plugins/md_preview.md

 !!!
 Note

-    The plugin also provides the command `:MarkdownPreviewToogle` but at the time of writing this document it does not seem to work properly.
+    The plugin also provides the command `:MarkdownPreviewToggle` but at the time of writing this document it does not seem to work properly.
 If you try to invoke it, it will not change the preview theme but will open a new browser Tab with the same preview.

 ![Markdown Preview](./images/markdown_preview_nvim.png)

 ## Conclusions and final thoughts

-Viewing a preview of what you are writing can be useful both for those new to this editor and for those with a more in-depth knowledge of the Markdown language, the preview allows you to assess the impact of the code once converted and any errors it contains.
+A preview of what you are writing can be useful, both for those new to this editor and for those with a more in-depth knowledge of the Markdown language.
+The preview allows you to assess the impact of the code once converted, and any errors it contains.

-The choice of which plugin to use is totally subjective, and we encourage you to try both to assess which one may be best for you.
+The choice of which plugin to use is totally subjective, and we encourage you to try both to assess which one might be best for you.

-The use of one of these plugins allows you to contribute documents to the documentation on Rocky Linux that conform to the code used thus alleviating the work of documentation reviewers.
+The use of one of these plugins allows you to contribute documents to the documentation on Rocky Linux that conform to the code used therefore alleviating the work of documentation reviewers.